sabahtalateh/gic/readme.md

 ## Dump

 Container contents can be dumped.
+Dump directory will contain static `index.html` which can be opened in browser, `dump.json` with list of components and stages and some `js` and `css` files created with https://github.com/sabahtalateh/gicdump

 Dump written at last step of `gic.Init`